cse110-sp21-group2/to-do-journal-app/onboard.md

 - Before merging a Pull Request, make sure your feature branch builds successfully and passes all linting and code style checks.

-- You will need to ask someone from the team for the `.env` file.

 ### 1.2 Git workflow